GoogleCloudPlatform/emblem/docs/decisions/2022-02-04-cloud-build.md

 ## Priorities & Constraints <!-- optional -->

 * There should be no downtime in deployment
-* If a bug is introduced, it should affect the smallest possible group of users.
-Ideally, 0%.
+If a bug is introduced, it should affect the smallest possible group of end-users.
+(Ideally, nobody.)

 ## Considered Options